macroing/CEL4J-Artifact/README.md

 * Full Java-compatibility.
 You can use any Java source code that can be executed from within a Java method.
 * Some of the more common packages from the standard Java library are imported by default.
 * You may override most of the imported packages by specifying the system property ``-Dorg.macroing.cel4j.artifact.import="file.txt"``, which points to a file with one import statement per line.
 * You don't have to catch any `Exception`s thrown by a method.
-The default catch-clause will take care of that for you.
+A default catch-clause will take care of that for you.
 * You can return anything you want from the script, but are not required to.
 * You can evaluate Java source code as part of the script itself, using the `eval(String)` method.
 * To import packages you can use import statements like `import javax.swing.*;`.